stnolting/fpga_puf/README.md

 This very first test was run for approx. half an hours making ~20 runs per second.
-It shows a maximal Hamming distance of 23 bits while 33 bits (`F`) tend to be noisy (compared to the initial ID `I` sampled once right at the beginning of the test.)
+It shows a maximal Hamming distance of 23 bits while 33 bits (`F`) tend to be noisy (compared to the initial ID `I` sampled once right at the beginning of the test).
 The number of noisy bits increases slowly over time, probably because of increasing chip temperature.
 It tends to increase slower over time, so there might be a saturation at some point.
 The temperature of the PUF cells is most important because that impacts the oscillator frequencies.
 The PUF cells heat up due to the _continuous_ PUF operation.